porscheinformatik/pnet-data-api/README.md

 The `details` requests return more information per item, but the request is slower compared to the `find` and `search` requests.

-## Scroll-Queries
+## Scroll Queries

 Some `find`-queries support scrolling (applications, activities, companies, company groups, functions and persons).
-Use scrolling queries (only) if you expect and process large result sets (> 1000 entries).
+Use scrolling queries (only) if you expect and process large result sets (that won't find on one page).
 Pass `scroll=true` to the request.
 The first response will contain a `scrollId`.
 Call the the `next` interface with the `scrollId` as last path segment to get the next result set.

 **Be aware, that the `scrollId` is only valid for a few seconds after each request (it's like a session timeout)!
 If you don't have enough time to process the data on your side, choose a smaller page size.**

 # User for Access

-You will need a systemuser for accessing the data.
-You can request such a user with a [Partner.Net Wartungsantrag](https://www.auto-partner.net/portal/at/thirdparty?directlink=MN_MAINT_PROP).
+You will need a system user for accessing the data.
+You can request such a user with a [Partner.&#78;et Wartungsantrag](https://www.auto-partner.net/portal/at/thirdparty?directlink=MN_MAINT_PROP).
 Just create a new document and select "Sonstiges".

 Bezeichnung: The name of the user, something like: "My Application System User"

 Informationen und Freigaben: We need the name of the application, that will use this user.
 The application must already be known to the Partner.&#78;et.
 It depends on the application, which persons are accessible (the consent of the person is needed).

-Additionally, we will enter your own user as manager for the systemuser.
+Additionally, we will enter your own user as manager for the system user.
 This means that you, and nobody else, can request a password for the user.
 If more users should be allowed to do this, please add a list.

-After the systemuser has been created, you can use the [Systemuser Self-Service](https://www.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF) for requesting a password.
+After the system user has been created, you can use the [System User Self-Service](https://www.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF) for requesting a password.

 # Available Instances